ssp21/ssp21-spec/ssp21.md

 Common enumeration types that are used in one or more messages are defined here.

-##### FUNCTION
+##### Function

-SSP21 message definitions always begin with a fixed value of the *FUNCTION* enumeration.
+SSP21 message definitions always begin with a fixed value of the *Function* enumeration.
 This fixed value allows a parser to determine the type of the message by inspecting the first byte of an opaque message delivered by the link layer.
 The correct message-specific parser can then be invoked.

 ```
-enum FUNCTION {
+enum Function {
     REQUEST_HANDSHAKE_BEGIN  : 0
     REPLY_HANDSHAKE_BEGIN    : 1
     REQUEST_HANDSHAKE_AUTH   : 2